-Application forms for Reception and Year 3 admissions are available at the beginning of the autumn term prior to a child's admission year.
+Application forms for Reception and Year 3 admissions are available in the Autumn Term prior to a child's admission year.
 Parents living outside Buckinghamshire should complete the application form of the local authority in whose area they live at the time of application (the home LA).
-The applications will be dealt with in accordance with the dates published by the home LA under its coordinated admissions scheme.
-Applications should be received no later than 15 January 2024.
+The applications will be dealt with in accordance with the dates published by the home LA under its Coordinated Admissions Scheme.
+Applications should be received no later than 15 January 2026.
 Applications received after the deadline for receipt will only be considered after all those received by the deadline.
 This means that if no places are left after considering all the applications received by the deadline, even if you fulfil a higher criterion than that under which places have been offered to other applicants, you will be unsuccessful.
 All applications are considered, without reference to ability or aptitude.
-Offers and refusals of places will be posted by the home LA on or about 16th April 2024.
+Offers and refusals of places will be posted by the home LA on or about 16th April 2026.
 Parent(s) (see note 1) will be given a time limit by which to accept an offer.
 We do not reconsider applications in the same academic year unless there is a major change in circumstances e.g. change of address when there is a right for parents to do so.